-[Justice Barratt's concurrence is largely omitted.
-She questions the accuracy and completeness of the majority's historical examples and provides counter-examples.
+[Justice Barrett's concurrence questions the accuracy and completeness of the majority's historical examples and provides counter-examples.
 Even if the majority's historical analysis were "rock solid," she contends it would not be dispositive of the First Amendment question.
 Instead, she finds the exception to the requirement of strict scrutiny required in public forum cases to be "apt."
-Her conclusions are excerpted below.]
+Her counter-examples and conclusions are excerpted below.]